YosysHQ-Docs/AppNote-400/docs/source/index.rst

 - create the directories ``database`` and ``tasks/test`` inside the project directory

-  Note: these directories will get deleted when you run ``mcy`` so do not save any important files in them.
+  Note: these directories will get deleted when you run MCY so do not save any important files in them.

 - add ``write_ilang database/design.il`` to the end of the ``script.ys`` file created earlier